 Limitations and known issues

-- Alembic for Unity only supports the following build targets: Windows 64-bit, MacOS X, Linux 64-bit, and Stadia.
+- Alembic for Unity only supports the following build targets: Windows 64-bit, macOS X, and Linux 64-bit.

 See the full list of limitations and known issues, which also provides workarounds in some cases.